 Q: What happens if there is not enough money in the estate to pay the debts and expenses?

-The order in which creditors are paid is determined by their “class” or type.
+The order in which creditors are paid is determined by their "class" or type.
 As one class of creditors is paid in full, then the balance is dedicated to the next class of creditors, and so on.
-In order of priority, creditors are paid according to class for: (1) costs and expenses of administration; (2) funeral expenses up to $4,000 and burial expenses up to $3,000; (3) allowance for support of $40,000 made to the surviving spouse, minor children, or both; (4) federal taxes; (5) expenses of last illness; (6) an additional amount of $2,000 for funeral expenses; (7) nursing home expenses; (8) state taxes and Medicaid reimbursement; and (9) miscellaneous other expenses.
+In order of priority, creditors are paid according to class for: 1) costs and expenses of administration; 2) funeral expenses up to $4,000 and burial expenses up to $3,000; 3) allowance for support of $40,000 made to the surviving spouse, minor children, or both; 4) federal taxes; 5) expenses of last illness; 6) an additional amount of $2,000 for funeral expenses; 7) nursing home expenses; 8) state taxes and Medicaid reimbursement; 9) manual labor for decedent within 12 months of death up to $300 by any one person; and (10) miscellaneous other expenses.

 Once the approved claims and expenses are paid, the representative reports its receipts and disbursements to the court.
 Upon the court's approval, the estate is closed.